msteinbeck/tinyspline/README.md

 [example](https://github.com/retuxx/tinyspline/tree/master/example) contains
 some examples written in OpenGL.

-###Bindings and Libraries
+###Bindings
-Alongside a suitable Swig executable, each binding may have additional dependencies to generate the source of the target language.
+Alongside Swig, each binding may have additional dependencies to generate the source of the target language.
 The following table gives an overview:

 Language | Dependencies to Generate Source | (Relative) Output Directory
 -------- | ------------------------------- | ---------------------------